saikiranlagumsani/saikiranlagumsani/README.md

 I'm a passionate data science fresher with a keen interest in leveraging data to solve real-world problems.
 Here's a little about me:

-- 🎓 I recently graduated with a degree in Computer Science and Engineering.
+- 🎓 A graduate of computer science and engineering.
 - 🌱 I'm currently learning and exploring various aspects of data science, including machine learning, data analysis, and data visualization.
 - 💼 I'm actively seeking opportunities to apply my skills and contribute to projects in the field of data science.
 - 🔍 I'm passionate about uncovering insights from data and using them to drive informed decision-making.